 The Spiral Drive

 The Spiral Drive allows you to mill spirals with up to 19 pitches.
-By varying the router bit profile, the pitch, the number of starts and the direction of the spiral, you can easily create an almost unlimited number of beautiful designs such as the rope twist, barley twist, diamond pattern, pineapple cut, square twist, hollow spirals, and much more.
-Spirals can be milled on stock as small as a pen and as large as a column with perfect results.
+By varying the router bit profile, the pitch, the number of starts, and the direction of the spiral, you can easily create an almost unlimited number of beautiful designs such as the rope twist, barley twist, diamond pattern, pineapple cut, square twist, hollow spirals, and much more.
+Spirals can be milled on the stock as small as a pen and as large as a column with perfect results.

 * This functionality has been improved further with the CNC machines.

 The Template Follower

 The template follower was used in two different formats: between centers similar to a copy lathe, or on the flat stock to duplicate parts or carve patterns on the face of the part.
 The models 900, 1200, and 1800 came standard with a 1/2″ diameter stylus and supports for hold shop built templates.
 The Template Follower Upgrade that features a “drop-in” stylus with 4 different sizes was also available.

 * With the move to CNC-enabled mills, templates and replication are now computerized, eliminating the need for the templates.

 Many of you have been with Legacy for a long time and we sincerely appreciate your business and your loyalty.
 We would like to show our appreciation by extending a customized special offer to any of our Ornamental Mill owners interested in CNC.

 Call 800-279-4570 to receive a special offer customized to fit your needs.

 The Evolution could be used as a turning center to create custom spindles, post, legs and ornamental bowls.